karkman/MMB-901_Metagenomics/Practicals/README.md

 After the binning is ready, you can run CheckM2 and GTDB-Tk for the resulting bins and compare the results to your own binning.
 Both tools accept the genome fasta files in compressed format (`.fa.gz`).
 Just specify the extension correctly.

 We can also import the binning results to anvi'o and visually inspect whether we agree with Semibin2 or not.
-Unfortunately Semibi2 does not produce a file that could be easily imported to anvi'o as a collection.
-But we can create one by going thru each genome bin and printing the contig names and the bin they belong to a file.
+Unfortunately Semibi2 does not produce a file that could be easily imported to anvi'o as a bin collection.
+But we can create one by going thru each genome bin and printing the contig names and the bin they belong into a file that we can import to anvi'o.

 ```bash
 for file in 08_AUTOMATED_BINNING/output_bins/*.gz; do